7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 ## Step-11

-Select a schedule.
+Select the appropriate schedule.

 ![image](../../images/Existing-leads-12.jpg)

+If new value is not provided for these fields on this page then existing values from the existing lead will be used.

 ## Step-12

-Click on 'Restart'
+Note the comment about the number of leads.
+Click on 'Restart'.

 ![image](../../images/Existing-leads-13.jpg)

-**Note: After clicking restart, all the balanced leads will be restarted and Unsubscribed or bounced leads will be skipped.**
+**Note: After clicking restart, all the selected leads will be restarted.
+Unsubscribed or Invalid emails will be skipped.**

 This is how you can assign leads of one AI assistant to another assistant.